OverlordZorn/immersion-cigs-rewrite/README.md

 ### The Following CDLC's might be supported in the future
 - Spearhead 1944
-  - Since this DLC only provides Facewear Cigarettes, i have find a suitable integration method.
+  - Since this DLC only provides Facewear Cigarettes, I have find a suitable integration method.

 ### Note